Tyrn/wei/the-insider-en.typ

      Bemish stepped across his partner in export-import cooperative, Assako, and walked outside.
-Stars  sparkled  in the garden  and  the  engine of  an armored troop carrier still roared just as rhythmically as  it had roared an hour ago - something was wrong with it.
+Stars  sparkled  in the garden  and  the  engine of  an armored troop carrier still roared just as rhythmically as  it had roared an hour ago---something was wrong with it.
 The army  still bustled in the dark.
 It  was  not evident anymore,  however, what side the  army was on.
 Half of these people were White  Falcons' vassals.
 The  vassal oath was not inferior in  any way  to a military one!
 And  nobody could claim  that  White Falcons